-Interpretation: Based on the meat and plant studies, meat consumption is associated with higher mortality, while plant protein is associated with lower mortality.
+Conclusion: Meat consumption is associated with higher mortality, while plant consumption is associated with lower mortality.
 Also, there may be an association with organic food consumption with lower cancer risk.
-However, it is important to read the studies on the other individual foods and categories such as fat, sugar, eggs, and oil before determining the healthiest diet.
+However, it is important to include studies on the other types of food such as fat, sugar, eggs, and oil in determining the healthiest diet.

 Method: Assume that people at some point in the past were healthier, then try to identify what their diets were

-Method: Observe who the healthiest people are currently, then find out what their diet is
+Method: Observe who the healthiest people are currently, then find out what their diets are

 Thoughts: Similar to method 3, this method assumes that there are healthier people.
-But unlike method 3, we are able to get data because the population exists.
+But unlike method 3, we are able to get data because the populations exist.